queryluke/masseffect-5e-data/data/rules/strength.md

 ### Lifting and Carrying <v-chip color="warning" text-color="black" small>change</v-chip>

 Your Strength score determines the amount of weight you can bear.
 The following terms define what you can lift or carry.
-These weights have been adjusted from 5th Edition to work with kilograms (kg) instead of pounds (lbs).
 \
-__Carry Capacity__.
-You can carry capacity is your Strength score multiplied by 5.
-If you are wearing armor, your carry capacity is your Strength score multiplied by 10 (due to the built-in servos and pneumatics).
+__Carrying Capacity__.
+Your carrying capacity is your Strength score multiplied by 5 (15 if using imperial measurements).
+If you are wearing armor, your carry capacity is your Strength score multiplied by 10 (30 for imperial) due to the built-in servos and pneumatics.
 This score is not affected by weapons or armor (see below).
+This is the weight in kg or lbs that you can carry, which is high enough that most characters don't usually have to worry about it.
 \
 __Push, Drag, Lift__.
-You can push, drag, or lift a weight in kgs up to twice your carrying capacity or 10 (20 w/ armor) times your Strength score.
+You can push, drag, or lift a weight in kgs (or lbs) up to twice your carrying capacity.
 While pushing or dragging weight in excess of your carrying capacity, your speed drops to <me-distance length="5" />.
 \
 __Size & Strength__.
 Larger creatures can bear more weight, whereas Tiny creatures can carry less.
 For each size category above Medium, double the creature's carrying capacity and the amount it can push, drag, or lift.
 For a Tiny creature, halve these weights.